Developing RESILIENCE – Spiritual (Part 1)

 • Altruism: Being concerned for all humanity, & doing what we can to help others – realistically, from healthy motives

-Interesting: Various US military branches are now actively including Spirituality in their Resiliency Training.
+Interesting: Various US military branches have started actively including Spirituality in their Resiliency Training.
 “As a pillar of Comprehensive Airman Fitness, maintaining & strengthening individual spirituality is a primary component for one’s overall well-being.”
 Fairchild AF Base, Wash.

 Capt.
-Jeffrey Solheim (a 92nd Air Refueling Wing chaplain) explained that “Spiritual Resilience is about fueling & refueling our heart & soul – that inward part that help to make sense of our existence & experiences…..”
+Jeffrey Solheim (92nd Air Refueling Wing chaplain) explained that “Spiritual Resilience is about fueling & refueling our heart & soul – that inward part that helps to make sense of our existence & experiences…..”

 Spiritual beliefs & general ‘right’ thinking allows people to see the world thru a positive (but realistic) lens, which benefits our day-to-day functioning, & offers solace in turbulent times – especially if supported by participation in like-minded communities.

 In 2009, the Defense Department (DoD) conducted a psychological study showing how spirituality has helped service members cope with difficult & traumatic events.
-The study found most use spirituality to cope with multiple deployments, combat stress or injury.
-The research also found that it lessens being overwhelmed by “moral injuries” – from participating in or witnessing terrible acts of war that conflict with one’s moral beliefs.
+The study found that most of them use spirituality to cope with multiple deployments, combat stress or injury.
+The research also found that it lessens becoming overwhelmed by “moral injuries” – from participating in or witnessing terrible acts of war that conflict with one’s moral beliefs.

 John Bradshaw pointed out that “Until the age of 7 we deify our parents.
 After that we parentalize our deity”.
 So if our parents were drunk, mean, absent, judgemental, perfectionistic, narcissistic…. then we assume God is too & we don’t trust H.P. or want anything to do with spirituality.